moeghaf/Cell-ECM-Graphs/README.md

 As an extension of traditional cell graphs, we present a novel framework called cell-ECM graphs, which incorporates both cellular and ECM components into a single graph, allowing for the analysis of cell-cell, ECM-ECM, and cell-ECM interactions.

 ## Prerequisites Checklist ✅
 This pipeline requires the use of Steinbock pipeline for cell segmentation and cell annotation.
+The path to these files/folder will need to be used in step 6.

 - [ ] panel.csv - panel of markers with an 'ecm' column, with ECM markers as 1.